chrislopresto/ember-freestyle/README.md

 ## Using Ember Freestyle Within an Addon

+### Dependency Configuration

+You should include Ember Freestyle as a devDependency so that apps using your addon will not include Ember Freestyle CSS and JavaScript in their production payloads.

+### Code Snippets

-When using Ember Freestyle within an addon, you will need to tell the build where to search for code snippets as follows:
+You will need to tell the build where to search for code snippets as follows:

 ##### ember-cli-build.js